What is AHEGS?

 - enhanced information about broader aspects of graduates’ academic achievements such as overseas study undertaken and academically-related special achievements, recognition and prizes

-Only graduates who completed program requirements from 1 July 2011 onwards are eligible to receive an AHEGS.
+Only graduates who completed program requirements after 1 July 2011 are eligible to receive an AHEGS.
 If you are eligible, requests for reprinting can be made through USC Online Payments.

-Allow at least five working days from the time of submission of the application for the processing of your request.
+Please allow at least five working days from the time of submission for the processing of your request.
 At times of peak demand delays may occur.

 For more information about AHEGS, please contact Student Central.